SohamGovande/podplex/README.md

 ### client

-This contains the frontend for podplex, where you can start training and evaluation jobs
+This contains the frontend for podplex, where you can start training and evaluation jobs.
+Uses Runpod GraphQL API to spin up pods.
+These pods then use custom docker images (defined by the `Dockerfile`) to train the model.

 ### fault_tolerance

-AWS lambda code for checking spot instance health and restarting pods if any shut down
+AWS lambda code for checking spot instance health and restarting pods if any shut down.

 ### fsdp

-Uses Fully Sharded Data Parallel methodology to train across multiple GPUs
+Uses Fully Sharded Data Parallel methodology to train across multiple GPUs.
+These pods use custom docker images to train the model.

 ### scheduler